camunda/camunda-bpm-examples/README.md

-Camunda BPM examples
+Camunda Platform examples
 ====================

 > Looking for the "invoice" example contained in the distribution?
 You can find it here: https://github.com/camunda/camunda-bpm-platform/tree/master/examples/invoice

-Camunda BPM examples is a collection of focused usage examples for the [camunda BPM platform](https://github.com/camunda/camunda-bpm-platform), intended to get you started quickly.
+Camunda Platform examples is a collection of focused usage examples for the [Camunda Platform](https://github.com/camunda/camunda-bpm-platform), intended to get you started quickly.
 The sources on the master branch work with the current Camunda release.
 Follow the links below to browse the examples for the Camunda version you use:

 | Camunda Version  | Link                                                                 | Checkout command      |
 | -----------------|----------------------------------------------------------------------|-----------------------|